 What Is the Early Start Denver Model (ESDM)?

 The Early Start Denver Model (or ESDM) was developed by Dr. Sally Rogers and Dr. Geraldine Dawson.
-ESDM is a relationship-based early intervention model created to work with very young children with, or showing signs of, Autism Spectrum Disorder (ASD).
+ESDM is a relationship-based early intervention model created to work with very young children with, or showing signs of autism.
 The ESDM uses a data based approach rooted in Applied Behaviour Analysis (ABA) learning theory while also using naturalistic and and play-based teaching.
 The ESDM is both a behavioural and a relationship-based intervention model that is rooted in child development.
 When implemented efficaciously, the model is individualized to each child while still maintaining a standard manner of assessing, goal writing, and providing 1-1 intervention.

-ESDM has research evidence supporting its effectiveness with young children who have Autism Spectrum Disorder.
+ESDM has research evidence supporting its effectiveness with young children who have autism.
 Much of this information is documented through many peer-reviewed research publications.